Use Shell Jump to Access a Remote Network Device

 If you choose Save Key and Connect, then the key is cached on the Jumpoint's host system so that future attempts to Shell Jump to this system do not result in this prompt.
 Connect Only starts the session without caching the key, and Abort ends the Shell Jump session.

-Administrators may configure command filtering on Shell Jump items to block some commands and allow others, in an effort to prevent the user from inadvertently using a command that may cause undesireable results.
-In the event a user attempts to use a command that matches an expression that is not allowed, they will receive a prompt and will not be allowed to execute the command.
+Administrators can configure command filtering on Shell Jump items to block some commands and allow others in an effort to prevent the user from inadvertently using a command that may cause undesireable results.
+In the event a user attempts to use a command that matches an expression that is not allowed, they receive a prompt and are not allowed to execute the command.

 BeyondTrust's command filter uses extended regular expressions, which are not to be confused with egrep.
-For more information, please see details at docs.microsoft.com/en-us/cpp/standard-library/regular-expressions-cpp.
+For more information, please see Regular expressions (C++).

 Configure Shell Prompt Filtering:

 - Log into the /login interface as a user with permissions to configure Jump Items and session policies.